jordanbell2357/jordanbell2357.github.io/_examples/euler-algebra-I.md

 > which subsists among the questions themselves.
 In some,
 > we seek only for one unknown quantity; in others, we
 > have to find two, or more; and, it is to be observed, with
-> regard to this last caEle, that, in order to determine them
+> regard to this last case, that, in order to determine them
 > all, we must deduce from the circumstances, or the conditions of the problem, as many equations as there are
 > unknown quantities.
 >